Everyone can benefit from learning to use conflict management skills in the workplace, regardless of their role, responsibilities, or personality.

 Questions to Ask Before Choosing a Conflict Management Style

 1. How much do you value the person or issue?

 It may influence you to choose one strategy over another based on how much you value the person with whom you have a conflict or the issue over which you are conflicted.
 It may not seem worth it to continue a long-term conflict if you're worried about ruining your relationship with someone, but it also may make your relationship stronger to come to a consensus.

 In addition, you can judge the importance of the conflict based on how close to home the issue sits.
 Perhaps it's a matter of your morals or personal values, in which case it may be essential for you to prolong the conflict.
 If the issue is of little significance to you, though, it may be easier to let it go.

 2. Do you understand the consequences?

-You should be prepared for whatever consequences may entail either entering or not partaking in the conflict.
+You should be prepared for the consequences of partaking in the conflict.
 Especially in a professional environment, there could be serious consequences for continuing a conflict with a higher-up.
-As long as you are made aware of the potential risks, you can decide whether or not to prolong the conflict.
+However, as long as you know the potential risks, you can decide whether or not to prolong the conflict.

 3. Do you have the necessary time and energy to contribute?

 By entering a conflict with a firm stance, you are preparing yourself for what could be a long-term ordeal requiring research, presentations, conversations, and stress.
 Before diving in, ensure that you have the time in your schedule to dedicate yourself to the conflict.